 - Women with lung cancer

-- Men with lung cancer in New York City, and San Diego and Imperial counties, CA.
+- Men with lung cancer in New York City, Long Island, Westchester and Rockland Counties in New York, New Jersey, Connecticut and San Diego and Imperial counties in California

 In order to be eligible for financial assistance you must: